phreeza/manuscript_axon_potentials/doc/manuscript.md

 transferable, but it seems possible that a similar mechanism might arise in the barn owl NL based on axonal EFPs.

-One assumption underlying our modeling of axonal geometries is that there exists a preferential direction of growth of the axon arbor.
+The key assumption underlying our modeling of axonal geometries is that there exists a preferential direction of the axon arbor.
 In many structures this is the case, for example in the parts of the auditory brainstem we studied here.
 In other brain regions, this tendency is not as prominent, with a spectrum existing between completely directed and undirected growth.
 More